The All New 2016 International Trade Almanac

 What is the size of the guitar market in Spain?
 How many saxophones are sold in Mexico?
 Are sales of audio products expanding or contracting in Brazil?
 Who are the top music retailers in Argentina, South Africa, France?
 And how much do they sell?

-This first-ever International Trade Almanac not only answers these questions but presents a wealth of data and analysis on the size and structure of the global marketplace for musical instruments and professional audio products.
+This 2016 edition of the International Trade Almanac not only answers these questions but presents a wealth of data and analysis on the size and structure of the global marketplace for musical instruments and professional audio products.
 Providing even greater depth, this 50-page report comes with supporting Excel files containing year-over-year sales analysis for the last three years, plus market share data and unit volume data.
 Dealer information includes sales data, store and employee counts, and complete contact information.

 The new International trade Almanac comprises three sections: Global Export Data, Sales Data By Country, and a Global Ranking of the word’s largest 400 music stores.